Find UK Tuition

-- Primarily, I provide one-on-one tuition in the comfort of the family home of my students.
+- I provide one-on-one tuition and home schooling in the comfort of the family home of my students.
 Alternatively, at a suitable address that is mutually convenient.
 Or if you are sufficiently open-minded enough, you can arrage tuition on a more flexible basis and at reduced cost, by trying out online tuition using Skype, from my home to wherever you are located.
-Skype tuition, or its use in combination with home tutoring, is also especially suitable for students who need flexibility: those who reside in multiple countries throughout the year, students following tv/film/music/stage careers, those attending sports academies whom have training/tournament schedules, young celebrities on the move, or those whom accompany their celebrity parents on tours, or alternatively are home schooled.
-I also tutor for disadvantaged pupils whom are unfortunately fighting chronic illness.
-I have temporarily stopped tutoring in my own home for the rest of 2012 - this situation is expected to change in 2013 when I hope to move to a new home with a better, dedicated tutoring facility :)!
+I no longer offer tutoring in my own home for the rest of 2013 - this situation is expected to change in 2014 when I hope to move to a new home - and even better - with a dedicated tutoring facility :)!

 - When are you available?